 Kia Ora, Islanders!
 That’s the Maori greeting that will welcome you to Volcano Bay water park at Universal Studios Florida.
 Take a tour of this terrific water park with me.

-By Rebecca W Davis – My son, age 9, is water park OBSESSED and Volcano Bay is by far our favorite.
+Many children are water park OBSESSED and Volcano Bay is by far our favorite.
 We go to Disney World a lot, and despite often referring to Universal as “that other park” we have since become 3 park Annual Passholders at Universal-Volcano Bay really is that good!

 The first time we went in August of 2017, we stayed on site at Cabana Bay Beach Resort, which is an inexpensive resort located next to Volcano Bay.
 It has its own entrance to Volcano Bay, accessible to all guests of Universal Resorts, but most convenient to Cabana Bay.
 We requested a Volcano view room and that put us in the tower directly next to the special entrance.
 They advertise that guests of Universal resorts get in one hour prior to opening time, but when we checked in they said it was actually 90 minutes.